Illustration by Danilo Costa at Artworks Vexel. See more here

 Away from football, however, life was complicated.
 As a national hero in Ukraine, his fame came with the luxury of widespread adulation, something that others increasingly looked to exploit for their own gains.
 In late 2004 he was caught up in the nation’s presidential elections, in which the pro-Russian Viktor Yanukovych faced the pro-Western Victor Yushchenko in a contest that was rife with corruption and voter intimidation.

-In the run up to the elections Shevchenko appeared on Ukrainian television and sombrely read a pre-written statement endorsing Yanukovich.
+In the lead-up to the elections, Shevchenko appeared on Ukrainian television and sombrely read a pre-written statement endorsing Yanukovich.
 Ukraine’s talisman didn’t look at all enthusiastic to be in the situation as he glumly read out what was in front of him before quickly departing.

 Not long after, the game went to penalties and Milan seemed resigned to their fate.
 After missing two of their attempts it fell to Shevchenko to keep the game alive.
 Walking up as the fifth penalty taker yet again, he knew if he missed the game was over.
 After everything that happened in 120 minutes of enthralling action, what followed was cruel.
 Striding up to the ball with less purpose than his winning penalty two years earlier, he prodded his shot tamely down the middle and Dudek kept it out with relative ease.
 Milan had blown it and Liverpool were champions.